dirmeier/dataframe/docs/source/examples_for_data_frame.rst

     +-------------+------------+-------------+------------+--------+---------------------+

-I noticed that ``scipy`` calculates other values that when I standardize using ``R``.
+I noticed that ``scipy`` calculates other values than when I standardize using ``R``.
 Maybe you have the same issue.

 Grouping the DataFrame